 Investing in energy-efficient appliances can reduce electricity consumption.
 Look for the ENERGY STAR label, which indicates products that meet energy efficiency guidelines.

-Consider smart power strips to prevent phantom loads from devices in standby mode.
+Likewise, consider smart power strips to prevent phantom loads from devices in standby mode.
 This can save on electricity costs.

 Conduct an energy audit to identify areas for improvement.
 Sealing leaks around windows and doors can prevent heat loss, reducing heating bills.
 For larger issues, you might want to partner with window installation companies to replace outdated or inefficient windows, as modern installations can greatly improve energy efficiency.